tejas0908/EasyScraper/README.md

 - [ ] experiment with outlines library
 - [ ] login with github option
 - [ ] rate limited scraping
+- [ ] use litellm for AI calls
+- [ ] chrome extension to extract xpaths and css selectors?

 # Architecture